Cheesy Tex-Mex Yellow Squash Casserole (with Leftover Cornbread)

 Reduce heat to medium-low and cook until the sauce thickens to a gravy-like consistency.

-• Combine the Ingredients: Add 1 cup (82 g) frozen corn, 4 ounces (114 g) chopped green chiles, and cooked, drained, squash.
+• Combine the Ingredients: Add 1 cup (82 g) frozen corn, 4 ounces (114 g) chopped green chiles, more or less depending on your taste, and cooked, drained, squash.
 Season to taste with 1/2 teaspoon salt (only if needed, storebought stuffing can be salty already) and 1/4 teaspoon of freshly ground black pepper.

-Fold in the 1 cup (102 g) stuffing mix or leftover cornbread and 1 cup (113 g) Cheddar or Monterrey jack cheese, shredded.
+Fold in the 1 cup (102 g) stuffing mix or leftover cornbread (See the notes if using cornbread.) and 1 cup (113 g) Cheddar or Monterrey jack cheese, shredded.
 If you prefer, save half the cheese to sprinkle on top in step 5.

 • Bake the Casserole: Place into a greased 1-1/2 quart casserole dish.